-The figures in the table above are for connection attempts using those VPNs from within China.
-As you can see, the usual top performing NordVPN and ExpressVPN produced some mixed results.
+The figures in the table above are for connection attempts and download speeds using those VPNs from within China.
+As you can see, the usual top-performing NordVPN and ExpressVPN produced some mixed results.

 WannaFlix, despite the variation of speeds that it produced, was the only service to connect consistently while actually allowing usability on the service.
 This is extremely impressive since China is a notoriously difficult place to connect a VPN from with any measure of confidence.